Why you should check your credit score before searching for a new home

 Buying or renting a new house can be stressful enough without nasty surprises such as a poor credit rating slowing things down, especially when it may be easy to improve if you know about it in advance.

-Homebuyers are subject to similar scrutiny.
-Each time you apply for a mortgage (or any other credit like a loan or credit card), it leaves a record on your credit report.
-Lenders and mortgage companies checking your report will worry if they see lots of credit applications in a short period of time because that makes them think you could be too dependent on credit.
-And that makes your credit score go down.
+Lenders and mortgage companies checking your report will worry if they see lots of credit applications in a short period of time because that makes them think you could be too dependent on credit and that makes your credit score go down.

 So checking your Experian Credit Score in advance gives you a great idea of how lenders see your financial standing, and whether you need to explore your Experian Credit Report in more detail.

 What is your credit score?

 Simply put, it’s a number that lenders calculate based on a range of different factors to decide whether they’ll lend to you or not.